coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23_Repo.md

     - Step 2.3.3 Confirm your environment was installed.
 - Step 2.4) Activate dojo-env and set it as your default environment.
     - Step 2.4.1) Activate dojo-env
-    - Step 2.4.2) (if needed): Troubleshoot Conda Activate Errors
-    - Step 2.4.3) Confirm that your Home folder is your User folder
+    - Step 2.4.2) Determine Which Shell your Terminal is Using: bash or zsh?
-    - Step 2.4.4) Add automatic activation of dojo-env
+    - Step 2.4.3) Add automatic activation of dojo-env
-    - Step 2.4.5) Confirm dojo-env is the default & "jnb" alias works.
+    - Step 2.4.4) Confirm dojo-env is the default & "jnb" alias works.
-    - Step 2.4.6) Shut Down Jupyter (properly)
+    - Step 2.4.5) Shut Down Jupyter (properly)
 - Step 2.5) Test the environment.

     - Step 2.5.1) Open the environment tester notebook
     - Step 2.5.2) Change the notebook's kernel to dojo-env
     - Step 2.5.3) Run the environment test notebook from start to finish.
 - **Step 3) Jupyter Notebook Preferences**
 - **Step 4) Install a Text Editor - VS Code**

 ___